TeresaWehmeier/kickstarter_analysis/README.md

 <img src = "https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/box_chart_successful_play_goals_with_outliers.png" width="60%" height="40%">

-Another box chart was created with goals above $6000 removed, which provides a better distribution of the data around the median.
+Another box chart was created with goals above $6000 removed, which provides a better visual distribution of the data around the median.

 <img src = "https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/box_chart_successful_play_goals_with_outliers_6000_over_removed.png" width="60%" height="40%">

 ### Analysis of Outcomes Based on Launch Date
 Using the charts and tables below, launch date trends were evaluated.
 The most successful launch dates for the theater category were in May and June; however, May, June, July and August all experienced similar failed outcome numbers.
-Least successful launch dates occurred in December.
+Least number of successful launch dates occurred in November and December.
 Analysis based on the campaign's country of origin shows the U.S. had the most theater campaigns, with Great Britain next highests at 39% of the U.S. number; however, Great Britain experiences much higher campaign success rates than the U.S.

 #### Graph of theater outcomes based on launch: